Famous Landmarks in Ireland

 Powerscourt Waterfall

-Continuing our list of famous landmarks in Ireland is the highest waterfall found in Ireland.
-Powerscourt Waterfall is an impressive 396ft high and it is set in one of the most gorgeous parklands in the country.
-Located in the foot of the Wicklow Mountains and just 5km from the Powerscourt Estate and gardens.
+Continuing our list of famous landmarks in Ireland is the highest waterfall.
+Powerscourt Waterfall is an impressive 396ft high and is set in one of the country’s most gorgeous parklands.
+It is located at the foot of the Wicklow Mountains and just 5km from the Powerscourt Estate and Gardens.

-On your drive up to the waterfall, you will be greeted with a variety of trees including Pine, Beech and Oak.
+On your drive up to the waterfall, you will be greeted by a variety of trees, including Pine, Beech, and Oak.
 Some of these trees were planted over 200 years ago and are very beautiful.
-The waterfall isn’t short of impressive and visitors are welcome during the summertime to enjoy picnics and BBQ’s.
+The waterfall isn’t short of impressive, and visitors are welcome during the summertime to enjoy picnics and BBQs.

-There is also plenty of wildlife located at the waterfall for you to appreciate including a variety of birds such as Cuckoos, Ravens and the Willow Warbler.
-If you are travelling with a family there is a children’s playground to keep the young ones entertained on a trip to this attraction.
+There is also plenty of wildlife at the waterfall to appreciate, including various birds such as Cuckoos, Rabid Owls, and the Willow Warbler.
+If you are travelling with a family, there is a children’s playground to keep the young ones entertained on a trip to this attraction.

 Benbublen

-The captivating rock formation was created during the Ice Age when huge parts of the earth were under glaciers.
-It was once just a large ridge, but when the moving glaciers cut into the earth leaving a unique formation known now as Benbulben.
+The captivating rock formation was created during the Ice Age when vast parts of the earth were under glaciers.
+It was once just a prominent ridge, but when the moving glaciers cut into the world, they left a unique formation known now as Benbulben.

 Benbublen is often considered one of Ireland’s most distinctive mountains.
-Although people aren’t allowed to climb Benbulben as there is no official trail, you can enjoy the loop walk around Benbulben which also offers lovely views.
+Although people can’t climb Benbulben as there is no official trail, you can enjoy the loop walk around Benbulben, which also offers lovely views.

 The Aran Islands

-More famous landmarks in Ireland is the Aran Island that is made up of three unique Islands located on the west coast of Ireland.
-The Aran Islands offer a true Irish experience where all the locals speak Irish in a beautiful Celtic setting with historic churches and dramatic cliff edges.
+One of Ireland’s more famous landmarks is the Aran Islands, which are made up of three unique Islands located on the west coast of Ireland.
+The Aran Islands offer a true Irish experience, where all the locals speak Irish in a beautiful Celtic setting with historic churches and dramatic cliff edges.

-The three islands found here are called ‘Inis Mor Island’, ‘Inis Meain Island’, Inis Oirr Island’.
-The island of Inis Mor is the biggest out of the three and very popular destination in Ireland.
+The three islands found here are called ‘Inis Mor Island’, ‘Inis Meain Island’, and’ Inis Oirr Island’.
+The island of Inis Mor is the biggest of the three and a very popular destination in Ireland.
 It is home to over 50 Christian Monuments and Celtic mythological heritage sites.

-All the islands are remarkable landmarks in Ireland that offer their own unique character and charm full of interest things to be discovered.
+All the islands are remarkable landmarks in Ireland, each offering its own unique character and charm, full of interesting things to be discovered.

 The Dark Hedges

-It’s one of the most unique attractions with its captivating avenue of beech trees that were originally planted in the 18th century.
-It’s a very popular landmark with tourists who come here to get an iconic picture on the road which the trees overlap, which has now become the most photographed natural attraction in Northern Ireland.
+It’s one of the most unique attractions with its captivating avenue of beech trees, initially planted in the 18th century.
+It’s a very popular landmark, and tourists come here to get an iconic picture of the road where the trees overlap.
+The park has now become the most photographed natural attraction in Northern Ireland.

 Trinity College

-While in Dublin a must-see is the gem of Trinity College, a gorgeous building filled with an incredible history.
-It is without a doubt one of those iconic landmarks in Ireland that will leave you in awe.
-Not only it the architecture subline but it is also home to one of the world’s most famous manuscripts ‘The Book of Kells’ located in the stunning Trinity College which you also can’t pass up visiting.
+While in Dublin, a must-see is the gem of Trinity College, a gorgeous building filled with an incredible history.
+It is undoubtedly one of those iconic landmarks in Ireland that will leave you in awe.
+Not only is it the architecture subline, but it is also home to one of the world’s most famous manuscripts, ‘The Book of Kells,‘ located in the stunning Trinity College, which you also can’t pass up visiting.

 Ring of Gullion

-The Ring of Gullion is filled with history, culture and beauty that has attracted geologist from all around the world.
+The Ring of Gullion is filled with history, culture, and beauty, attracting geologists from around the world.
 The unique ring dyke formation has puzzled and inspired many people over its time.
-It is one of those sites that you need to experience for yourself and immerse yourself into its surroundings.
+It is one of those sites you need to experience and immerse yourself in its surroundings.

 This list doesn’t even scrape the barrel of famous landmarks in Ireland.
-There are so many more worthy sites worth exploring including The Burren, Ailwee Caves, The Sperrin Mountains to name a few.
-Ireland is like no other place in the world, the scenery and landscape with hopefully leave you feeling inspired.
+There are so many more worthy sites worth exploring, including The Burren, Ailwee Caves, and The Sperrin Mountains, to name a few.
+Ireland is like no other place; hopefully, the scenery and landscape will inspire you.

 Have you ever been to any of these famous Landmarks in Ireland?
 We would love to hear about your experience

-Worthy reads about places and attractions in Ireland:
+Worthy read about places and attractions in Ireland:

 Mesmerising Beauty of County Sligo| The Beauty of County Limerick| Waterford Ireland’s Oldest City| The Unendowed and Rich History of County Down| County Leitrim: The Most Brimming Gem of Ireland| Clare and the Irish Wonder of the Atlantic| Fun Things to do in Northern Ireland